kevinMEH/time-out/README.md

 With Time Out, you can customize your block screen to your liking.

 Instead of just a plain blank screen telling you to go back to work, you can choose a background image, customize the title text, and more.

+### Tasks List

+With Time Out, you can add a custom tasks list to Time Out which displays on the block page.

+You can add a description to the task along with a redirect link so you can quickly navigate to unfinished work on the blocked page.

 ### Completely Free